MDW-94/G38_SoloProject_PetCareConsole/README.md

+Pet Care Console

+See below for the project brief on the course

 ### Brief: Vet

 A local veterinary practice has asked you to build a web application to help them manage their animals and vets.
 A vet may look after many animals at a time.
 An animal is registered with only one vet.